Mission Circle Members

-Hans Rosch - Hans is the Board’s longest serving member, Hans acts as Sunnivue Farm’s structural engineer, mechanic, and maintenance director.
+Hans Rosch - Hans is the Board’s rock.
+The longest serving Board member, Hans acts as Sunnivue Farm’s structural engineer, mechanic, and maintenance director.
 Hans is committed to Bio-dynamic Farming practices and has been a student of Rudolph Steiner for many years.
+He can fix anything and has kept a firm hand on the rudder steering ROSE Land Care Association since the beginning years starting in 1991 when ROSE was incorporated as a non-profit organization.

 Jens Sticklings - Jens Stickling has been involved with the Sunnivue Farm for almost ten years.
 He is a real estate investor who brings a wealth of knowledge to the business and investment side of the farm.
 Jens is committed to the triple bottom line: “Community supported agriculture (CSA) was pioneered by biodynamic farmers.
 Over 5,000 farms encompassing more than 400,000 acres certified in 60 countries around the globe work in creative partnerships with schools, medical and wellness facilities, restaurants, hotels, homes for social therapy, and other organizations.
 Biodynamics brings new thinking and practices into financial circles.”